Deep-MI/BrainPrint/README.md

 be run within a pure Python environment, i.e. installed and imported as a Python package.

-Use `import brainprintpython` (or sth. equivalent) to import the package within a Python environment.
+Use `import brainprint` (or sth. equivalent) to import the package within a Python environment.

 Use the `run_brainprint` function from the `brainprint` module to run an